Selichot: Selichot of Fast Days

 On minor fast days (including the Fast of Behav), most communities recite Selichot at some point during the Shacharit service (as opposed to before Shacharit).
 In contemporary practice, most communities recite these Selichot after the conclusion of the Shacharit Amidah.
 In some communities (especially Western Ashkenazic communities, but also some Eastern Ashkenazic communities), the older practice is maintained to insert the recitation of the Selichot of minor fast days in the middle of the blessing for forgiveness (סלח לנו כי חטאנו) in the repetition of the Shacharit Amidah.
 The content of many of these prayers is related to the specific fast day.

-In Ashkenazic commuinities, Selichot are recited on the Fast of Gedaliah only before the prayer service like the selichot of the High Holidays; in many Sephardic communities, additional selichot are recited after the Amidah just like any other fast day.
+In Ashkenazic communities, Selichot are recited on the Fast of Gedaliah only before the prayer service like the selichot of the High Holidays; in many Sephardic communities, additional selichot are recited after the Amidah just like any other fast day.
 Selichot are not recited in any community today on the major fast day of Tisha B'Av, although they were recited by the Geonim of Babylonia.

 Prayer book Selichot Minhag from Alsace, 1766, in the collection of the Jewish Museum of Switzerland.
 A full scan of a different copy of this books is available here.